openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/02_MichelsonInterferometer/03_michelsoninterferometer.md

 ![](./IMAGES/IMG_20230812_144857.jpg)

-*Quantitative measurement using ESP32 camera to track beam motion and measure distances*
+*Picture of older setup with camera - Quantitative measurement using ESP32 camera to track beam motion and measure distances*

 ### 2.3: Calculate Distance Moved